Say Goodbye to Churn, Hello to Renewals

 The good news is that it CAN.
 BE.
 DONE.

 What if your membership site is already up and running?
-And going well.
+And succeeding?

-Excellent.
-It does take a different kind of effort to keep it growing and evolving.
+Excellent!
+It just takes a different kind of effort to keep it growing and evolving.

 Put simply, you’ve got to keep doing what’s working, stop doing what’s not working, and then… predict the future.